 3. Create supporting materials for referral partners.

 Supporting materials should be specific, actionable, and useful for a potential referral partner.
 Most of these will be clients.
-Others, however, could be connected and well-known people in your sector who will want to send referrals, potentially in exchange for a commission or other incentives.
+Others, however, could be connected and well-known people in your sector who will want to send referrals, potentially in exchange for a commission or referral incentives.

 In either case, it will make referrals run smoother when partners and clients can send you quality leads quickly and easily.
 Make this process frictionless and as simple as copying and pasting an email with a few links.